The WBLAEF manages the following FUNDS AND scholarships:

 JOAN AND JIM HONSA, SR. MEMORIAL STUDENT ACTIVITIES FUND

 Joan and Jim Honsa, Sr. were long time supporters of youth in the White Bear Lake area.
 Jim was instrumental in development of the White Bear Lake Area Educational Foundation for the sole purpose of supporting youth in his community.
-The Joan and Jim Honsa, Sr. Memorial Student Activities Endowment recognizes that involvement in co-curricular activities provides opportunity for students to connect positively with each other and build a positive sense of self-worth.
+This fund provides access to school sponsored athletics for 6 -12 grade students who due to financial need, may not otherwise have access.
+Funding may include scholarship money for the student activity fee or for additional costs associated with participation in a sport.

 Families/students who wish to apply for scholarship funds from the Honsa Fund may request a scholarship application from the activities office at North/South Campus or the main offices at Sunrise Park MS and Central MS or download from our website here.